 Many churches, schools, and convents were built across Lebanon to honor St. Nicholas.
 In other Catholic regions, the people observe common practices on Saint Nicholas Day.

 Through the centuries, the customs and traditions of St. Nicholas Day and St Nicholas’ image have drastically changed.

-St. Nicholas used to be the bishop in red ritual vestments holding a staff.
-This image later transformed into a big jolly man named Santa Claus. with a snow-white beard, in a red suit with white fur trimmings.
+St. Nicholas was the bishop in red ritual vestments holding a staff.
+This image later transformed into a big, jolly man named Santa Claus, with a snow-white beard, in a red suit with white fur trimmings.

 His nickname changed as well.
-The Dutch pronunciation of St. Nicholas, which is Sinterklaas, eventually became Santa Claus when it came to America.
+The Dutch pronunciation of St. Nicholas, Sinterklaas, eventually became Santa Claus when it came to America.

-Other counties all over the world adopted modern traditions as well.
+Other countries all over the world have adopted modern traditions as well.

 Saint Nicholas Day is widely celebrated every December 6 to commemorate the compassionate life of St. Nicholas.
 His image may have changed through the years, but his generous spirit remains unchanged.

-People have argued that the real St Nicholas is not to be confused with Santa Claus.
+People have argued that the real St. Nicholas should not be confused with Santa Claus.
 What is true, though, is that we can try to be the modern-day Santa Claus.
 We can keep St. Nicholas’ spirit alive through executing generosity and compassion.
-Best if we could do so all year round and not just in December, regardless if we receive gifts or not.
+It would be best if we could do so all year round and not just in December, regardless of whether we receive gifts.

 Faith-Filled Content Delivered To Your Inbox